kimengu-david/RSA-Factoring-Challenge/README.md

 This task is the same as task 0, except:

-p and q are always prime numbers There is only one number in the files How far can you go in less than 5 seconds?
+p and q are always prime numbers
+The task is automatically killed in 5 seconds.